1st Shock Army: History

 The 1st Shock Army was formed as part of the Reserve of the Supreme High Command (RVGK, the Stavka reserve) at Zagorsk (now Sergiyev Posad) in the Moscow Military District in November 1941.
 Taking part in the Battle of Moscow in December 1941, on 1 December the Army consisted of the 133rd Rifle Division, 29th, 44th, 47th, 50th, 55th, 56th, 71st, and 84th Rifle Brigades, 17th Cavalry Division, two tank battalions, an artillery regiment of the Stavka reserve, and other support units.
 All the rifle brigades were formed from the naval personnel of the Pacific Fleet.

 1st Shock Army was then airlifted to Staraya Russa and fought at Demyansk in 1942.
 Fighting in the north-central areas of the front, the 1st Shock Army again fought near Staraya Russa in 1944.
 From 1942 through 1944, the army took part in many attacks such as the Leningrad–Novgorod, Pskov-Ostrov, Tartu, and Riga offensives.
 Fighting through the Baltic States, the 1st Shock Army finished the war as part of the Courland Group of Forces that had trapped the German Army Group Kurland in the northern reaches of Latvia.

+In January 1945, the 1st Shock Army comprised the 112th Rifle Corps (44th, 98th Rifle Divisions), 119th Rifle Corps (53rd Guards, 374th, 376th Rifle Divisions), the 377th Rifle Division, and the 118th and 155th Fortified Regions.

+108th, 7th, 119th, and 123rd Rifle Corps all fought the Germans around Staroselye in April.
+This offensive was part of maintaining pressure on the Courland Pocket.

-In May 1945, the 1st Shock Army commanded four Rifle Corps: the 1st (306th, 344th, and 357th Rifle Divisions), 8th Estonian (7th and 249th Estonian Rifle Divisions), 119th (201st, 360th and 374th Rifle Divisions), and 123rd (21st Guards and 376th Rifle Divisions), totalling ten rifle divisions.
+In May 1945, the 1st Shock Army commanded four Rifle Corps: the 1st (306th, 344th, and 357th Rifle Divisions), 8th Estonian (7th and 249th Estonian Rifle Divisions), 119th (201st, 360th and 374th Rifle Divisions), and 123rd (21st Guards and 376th Rifle Divisions), totaling ten rifle divisions.
 The 1st Shock Army had by that point been strongly reinforced with three artillery divisions, a corps artillery brigade, a tank brigade, and seven regiments of tanks and assault guns.

 1st Shock Army was disbanded by being redesignated Headquarters Turkestan Military District on 9 July 1945.